hugobouy/deep-learning-project/README.md

 ### Running the Notebooks

-To replicate our experiments or conduct your own, ensure that you have Jupyter Notebook or JupyterLab installed, along with necessary dependencies such as `transformers`, `torch`, and `pandas`.
+To replicate our experiments or conduct your own, ensure that you have Jupyter Notebook or JupyterLab installed, along with necessary dependencies defined in `requirements.txt`.
 Notebooks can be run in sequence, starting with dataset preparation and culminating in model training and evaluation.

 ## Authors